cabobalot/EasyPath/Instructions.md

 It's as easy as that - around five lines of code.

+To create a Path, go to the pathing site: http://paths.rpappa.com/

+In the "Code" block, click "Old Style".
+Alter your path in the way that you see fit.
+Copy to clipboard and paste it into your code, like shown below.

+One problem that will be fixed in the future: Path site generates a class named `PathSegment`, but EasyPath uses a class named `Path`.
+Simply rename it and it should work.

 To follow a path, simply run a `FollowPath` command in autonomous or in your command group:

 ```java